jlazovskis/neurotop-nest/README.md

 This will run a simulation for 100ms on the 31346-neuron mc2 Blue Brain column, with lots of strong stimuli sent to the circuit.
 A file `report.png` will be produced, giving a visual overview of the experiment.

-### Arguments
+### Options

-The following arguments can be given the Python call initianting the file.
-All are optional.
-Options must be given as `--option=value`, flags as `--flag`.
-These descriptions are also found in the `parser.add_argument` lines in the main `nest_mc2.py` file.
+The following options can be given the Python call initianting the file, as `--option_name=option_value`.
+Default values of options are indicated below, which (along with descriptions) are in the main file.

 | Option              | Type    | Default                                | Description                                                                                                   |
 | ------------------- | ------- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------- |